ahmadmoawad/dockerized-microservice-architecture/README.md

 	- They have a number of connected vehicles that belongs to a number of customers.
 	- They have a need to be able to view the status of the connection among these vehicles on a monitoring display.
 	- The vehicles send the status of the connection one time per minute.
-	- The status can be compared with a ping (network trace); no request from the vehicle means no connection.
+	- The status can be compared with a ping (network trace); no request from the vehficle means no connection.
 	- So, vehicle is either Connected or Disconnected.

 ## Task: